iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 .. figure:: pics/210401-switchbox-operation.png

-   operation of switchbox library (functional code that runs on cloud server).
+   operation of switchbox service (functional code that runs on cloud server).

 Multiple data streams (to/from IO devices, user interfaces, etc) are tunneled trough single TLS socket to IO network service.